rsonger/software-engineering-lab/_posts/2025-04-16-drawing-shapes.md

 *In this lesson, we add a class to our framework to simplify the use of vertex buffers and then use the class to draw shapes with multiple vertices and colors.*

 In our [last app](/software-engineering-lab/notes/windows-points/#rendering-in-the-application), we drew a single point with only a single vertex.
-But we need more than a single vertex to draw anything that is more complicated than a point.
+But we need more than a single vertex to draw shapes.
 For example, triangles have 3 vertices, squares have 4 vertices, and hexagons have 6 vertices.
-As the number of shapes and their vertices grow, we need to make use of memory objects called **vertex buffers** so it is easier to process the data.
+As the number of shapes and their vertices grow, we need to make use of memory objects called **vertex buffers** to process the data collectively.

 ## Using Vertex Buffers

-Recall from [`test_2_2.py`](/software-engineering-lab/notes/windows-points/#rendering-in-the-application) that the **application stage** of the graphics pipeline creates **vertex buffer objects** (VBOs) in memory, stores data in those buffers, and associates shader program variables with data in those vertex buffers.
-These associations are then stored in a **vertex array object** (VAO) which is bound for use by the GPU.
-We had a single VAO in `test_2_2.py` but did not use any buffers with it.
+Recall from [`test_2_2.py`](/software-engineering-lab/notes/windows-points/#rendering-in-the-application) that the **application stage** of the graphics pipeline creates **vertex buffer objects** (VBOs) in memory, stores data in those buffers, and associates the data in those buffers with shader program variables.
+These associations are stored in a **vertex array object** (VAO) which we bind for use by the GPU.
+In our last test program, we had a single VAO but did not use any buffers with it.
 This time we will prepare an `Attribute` class which automatically binds vertex buffers, uploads data to them, and links them to shader variables so the shader can access the data.
+By encapsulating the management of vertex buffers in `Attribute` objects, it will become a lot easier to handle multiple vertices and draw complicated shapes.

 Here is an outline of the class and the OpenGL functions it will use: